MicrosoftDocs/sql-docs/docs/advanced-analytics/common-issues-external-script-execution.md

 ms.author: "jeannt"
 manager: "jhubbard"
 ---
-# Common Issues with External Script Execution
+# Common issues with external script execution

 This section contains a list of known issues and common problems when running R or Python code in SQL Server.

 Before you get started, we recommend that you collect some information about your system: [Data Collection for Troubleshooting](data-collection-ml-troubleshooting-process.md)

 Also, review this list of common issues specific to initial setup or configuration: [Setup and Upgrade FAQ](r/upgrade-and-installation-faq-sql-server-r-services.md)

-## Launchpad Issues
+## Launchpad issues

 The **SQL Server Trusted Launchpad** is the service that manages execution of external scripts and communication with R, Python, or other external runtimes.
 Multiple issues can prevent Launchpad from starting, including configuration problems or changes, or missing network protocols.